 Managing Psychosocial Hazards: Mental Health Under Australian WHS Law

-Mental health conditions now account for 12% of all serious workers' compensation claims in Australia — and the median time off work is nearly five times longer than for physical injuries.
-The regulatory response has been decisive: psychosocial hazards are now explicitly covered by model WHS law, and regulators are enforcing compliance.
+Mental health conditions account for 12% of all serious workers' compensation claims in Australia — median time off nearly five times longer than physical injuries.
+Regulators are enforcing psychosocial hazard duties, not merely publishing guidance.

 What are psychosocial hazards?